qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/ogr_miscellaneous.rst

   Default: *0*

 ``Input layer`` [vector: any]
-  Any OGR-supported vector layer loaded into the |qg| map canvas.
+  Any OGR-supported vector layer loaded into the QGIS map canvas.

 ``Output geometry type`` [selection]
   Defines the output geometry type.
 By default this is Polygon.